 Grate Inlets.
-The use of grate inlets is not allowed without prior consent from the City Engineer or his designee.
+The use of grate inlets is not allowed without prior consent from the City Engineer.

 Curb Inlets.
 Curb inlets may be located at roadway low points (sumps) or on grade at such points as to meet the water spread limitations and cross flow depth requirements.
 Curb inlets may be one of the following: